PolyhedronStudio/Polyhedron-Engine/README.md

   - [ ] Look into UDP packet size limit, what do we do about this?
   - [ ] Remove the 5 / 3 bits method in the network cmd.
 This way we can have 0-254 client and server commands being networked.
   - [ ] Look into ZLib downloading.
+  - [ ] Look into the ES_ flags, most were from the Q2 protocols, they were used to enable/disable them depending on which version.
+We can use these slots for other things, obviously._
-  - [ ] Figure out all the ifdefs and what not for diff Q2 protocols.
+  - [X] Figure out all the ifdefs and what not for diff Q2 protocols.
 Remove them, choose the best option to keep, and set us up for our own version protocol.
   - [X] Change the fact that message_packet_t now uses a short array, instead of a vec3_t for the position.
     - [X] Fix emit_snd, and investigate all code related to svc_sound so that it uses vec3_t and MSG_xxxxFloat functions.
     - [X] Change MSG_Write/ReadPos to use MSG_Write/ReadFloat instead, this is safe after fixing the above.